Before you get started with transactional journeys, it might be helpful to start with the basics: What are journeys?

 Transactional vs. promotional text messages

 There are different legal and carrier requirements for promotional messages and transactional/informational messages.
-Transactional messages, unlike promotional messages, have less stringent opt-in requirements and do not require double opt-in like promotional messages sent through Attentive.
+Transactional messages, unlike promotional messages, have less stringent opt-in requirements and don't require double opt-in like promotional messages sent through Attentive.

-However, transactional messages have strict requirements for what they can and cannot include.
+However, transactional messages have strict requirements for what they can and can't include.
 Transactional messages:

 - Must include content about the customer’s specific order, like their order number or a confirmation that a product shipped.